 Community code is a free and shared resource with distributed development and centralized support.
 Ongoing development of community codes is maintained under version control.
 Periodic releases, which include the latest in developments of new capabilities and techniques, are made available to the user community.
-The following community codes are available to the community:
+The following community codes are an integral part of the DTC’s work:

 - Hurricane WRF (coupled atmosphere, ocean and wave system)

-- Unified Post Processor (UPP) – Post-processor package for WRF and NEMS/NMMB
+- Unified Post Processor (UPP) – Post-processor package for WRF and UFS-Atmosphere

 Ensuring software integrity and pursuing system evolution

 It is important to ensure the integrity of the software components prior to each official release of the code to the user community.
-The DTC performs a broad range of pre-release testing for community codes in order to make certain previously available capabilities are still viable options in the latest version of the code.
+The DTC performs and/or contributes to the broad range of pre-release testing for these community codes in order to make certain previously available capabilities are still viable options in the latest version of the code.
 Bugs that are discovered, either during internal DTC testing or through user inquiries, are investigated and resolutions proposed and checked into the code repository to guarantee the fix is available in the next release of the code.

-The DTC also strives for system evolution, in particular through increased interoperability of existing system components, as well as adding new capabilities or techniques for future code releases.
+The DTC also contributes to for system evolution, in particular through increased interoperability of existing system components, as well as adding new capabilities or techniques for future code releases.

-The DTC provides user support for the WRF system (model, pre- and post-processors) in collaboration with NCAR/MMM, as well as for the MET verification package.
+The DTC provides or contributes to the user support for these community codes.
 The types of support provided are wide-ranging and include: